exasol/ai-lab/doc/user_guide/docker/docker_usage.md

 The Unix shell commands in the following sections will use some environment variables to make the commands portable and enable to adapt to your specific preferences while at the same time maintaining the ability to execute the commands verbatim without any change:
 * Variable `VERSION` refers to the version of Exasol AI-Lab Docker Edition you want to use, alternativly you can use `latest`.
-* Variable `PORT` refers to a free IP port on the machine running the Docker daemon
-  * When running the Docker Container you must forward the port of the Jupyter service to this port in order to connect to it
 * Variable `VOLUME` is expected to contain the name of your Docker volume, see [Managing User Data](managing_user_data.md).
 * Variable `LISTEN_IP` defines the range of IP-addresses allowed to connect to the forwarded Jupyter port.
   * `0.0.0.0` means all IP-addresses are allowed.